 Our Criminal Justice Internship Program allows you to complete an internship for academic credit and gain practical experience.
 This program is in addition to the internship services provided by the university.

-You will complete 33 credit hours of core criminal justice courses, 6 credit hours of psychology and sociology courses, and 15 credit hours of criminal justice electives.
-Electives focus on alcohol and drug abuse, community corrections, corporate security, juvenile justice, offender behavior, and organized crime.
+You’ll complete 33 credit hours of core criminal justice courses, 6 credit hours of psychology and sociology courses, and 15 credit hours of criminal justice electives.
+Electives focus on alcohol and drug abuse, community corrections, corporate security, juvenile justice, offender behavior and organized crime.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.